Vitamin B12 total synthesis: The two syntheses

-Already in 1960, the research group of the biochemist Konrad Bernhauer in Stuttgart had reconstituted vitamin B_{12} from one of its naturally occurring derivatives, cobyric acid, by stepwise construction of the vitamin's nucleotide loop.
-This work amounted to a partial synthesis of vitamin B_{12} from a natural product containing all the structural elements of vitamin B_{12} except the nucleotide loop.
-Therefore, cobyric acid was chosen as the target molecule for a total synthesis of vitamin B_{12}.
+In 1960, the research group of biochemist Konrad Bernhauer in Stuttgart had reconstituted vitamin B_{12} from one of its naturally occurring derivatives, cobyric acid.
+This was achieved by stepwise construction of the vitamin's nucleotide loop.
+This particular work amounted to a partial synthesis of vitamin B_{12} from a natural product containing all the structural elements of vitamin B_{12}, except the nucleotide loop.
+As a result, cobyric acid was chosen as the target molecule for a total synthesis of vitamin B_{12}.

-Collaborative work of research groups at Harvard and at ETH resulted in two cobyric acid syntheses, both concomitantly accomplished in 1972, one at Harvard, and the other at ETH.
-A "competitive collaboration" of that size, involving 103 graduate students and postdoctoral researchers for a total almost 177 person-years, is so far unique in the history of organic synthesis.
-The two syntheses are intricately intertwined chemically, yet they differ basically in the way the central macrocyclic corrin ligand system is constructed.
+Collaborative work between research groups at Harvard and at ETH resulted in two cobyric acid syntheses (Figure 3), concomitantly accomplished in 1972, one by Harvard and the other by ETH.
+The described "competitive collaboration" of that size (totaling 103 graduate students and postdoctoral researchers for a time of almost 177 person-years) was then unheard of in the history of organic synthesis.
+The two syntheses are intricately intertwined chemically, though differ in the way the central macrocyclic corrin ligand system is constructed.
 Both strategies are patterned after two model corrin syntheses developed at ETH.
-The first, published in 1964, achieved the construction of the corrin chromophore by combining an A-D-component with a B-C-component via iminoester/enamine-C,C-condensations, the final corrin-ring closure being attained between rings A and B. The second model synthesis, published 1969, explored a novel photochemical cycloisomerization process to create the direct A/D-ring junction as final corrin-ring closure between rings A and D.
+The first of these syntheses, published in 1964, achieved the construction of the corrin chromophore by combining an A–D component with a B–C component via iminoester/enamine C–C condensations; the final ring closure was attained between rings A and B. The second model synthesis, published in 1969, explored a novel photochemical cycloisomerization process to create the direct A/D ring junction, with final ring closure occurring between rings A and D.

 The A/B approach to the cobyric acid syntheses was collaboratively pursued and accomplished in 1972 at Harvard.
-It combined a bicyclic Harvard A-D-component with an ETH B-C-component, and closed the macrocyclic corrin ring between rings A and B. The A/D approach to the synthesis, accomplished at ETH and finished at the same time as the A/B approach also in 1972, successively adds rings D and A to the B-C-component of the A/B approach and attains the corrin ring closure between rings A and D. The paths of the two syntheses met in a common corrinoid intermediate.
-The final steps from this intermediate to cobyric acid were carried out in the two laboratories again collaboratively, each group working with material prepared via their own approach, respectively.
+It combined a bicyclic Harvard A–D component with an ETH B–C component, and closed the macrocyclic corrin ring between rings A and B. The A/D approach to the synthesis, accomplished at ETH and finished at the same time as the Harvard A/B approach, successively adds rings D and A to the B–C component of the A/B approach and attains the corrin ring closure between rings A and D. The paths of the two syntheses met in a common corrinoid intermediate.
+The final steps from this intermediate to the cobyric acid target were also carried out collaboratively; each group working with material prepared via their own respective approach.